victordanok/Loan-Prediction-ML/README.md

 11. Property_Area
 12. Loan_Status

+## Feature engineering
+Taking the input of ApplicantIncome and CoApplicantIncome, the sum was used to calculate the Total Income of the household Adding this feature to the data increases the accuracy and precision of the models.

 ## Model Performance
-1. Logistic Regression has an accuracy of 0.83, hence the best performing model.
+1. Logistic Regression has an accuracy of 0.84.
 2. Naive Bayes has an overall accuracy of 0.82.
-3. Random Forest has an overall accuracy of 0.74
+3. Random Forest has an overall accuracy of 0.78 using GridSearchCV
 4. Decision Trees has an overall accuracy of 0.71
-5. K - Nearest Neighbors has an overall accuracy of 0.72

 ## API Development
+A streamlit app is being built to collect inputs on gender, marital status, number of kids, total income, emloyment status, credit history, and property area.
+After accepting these inputs, the model will be run using the best number of estimators and max depth to ensure the highest accuracy for prediction.